AROUND AND ABOUT

 a great choice of food, film and drink.

-The town hosts many Fairs and Festivals including the Bury St Edmunds festival in May, the well-known Christmas Fayre at the end of November and the East Anglia Beer Festival in April to name but a few.
+The town hosts many Fairs and Festivals including the Bury St Edmunds festival, the well-known Christmas Fayre at the end of November and the East Anglia Beer Festival to name but a few.
 It is also the home of the Greene King Brewery.

 The old part of the town has smaller, independent shops and hosts a traditional street market twice a week, dating back to the days of William the Conqueror.
 The modern Arc Shopping Centre is a magnet for many.